fediabdelhedi/BakeryOperationsApp/README.md

   - Bon Entree: Update ingredient stock and average unitary price after purchasing ingredients.
   - Bon Sortie: Generate new recipes based on desired produced quantity, checking ingredient availability and minimum stock alerts.

-## Future Development

-A second version of the application is planned with improved interfaces using either Metro Framework or Bunifo Framework.

 ## Installation